fwarg/queriocity/README.md

 JWT_SECRET=change-me-in-production-32chars!!
 MAX_ATTACHMENT_CHARS=20000                  # max chars injected from a chat attachment (~4 chars/token)

-# ── Thinking mode ─────────────────────────────────────────────────────────────
-# Some models require a trigger token to activate chain-of-thought reasoning.
-# Set THINKING_TRIGGER to the token your model expects (Qwen3 uses /think;
-# DeepSeek-R1 emits <think> blocks natively and needs no trigger).
-# The token is prepended to the user message when the "Enable thinking" toggle
-# is on in the chat UI.
-#
-# THINKING_TRIGGER=/think
-#
-# Small models used for query reformulation rarely benefit from thinking and it
-# significantly increases latency.
-Set NO_THINK_TRIGGER to suppress it for the
-# reformulation step only (Qwen3 supports /no_think for this purpose).
-#
-# NO_THINK_TRIGGER=/no_think

 # ── Reformulate context limits ────────────────────────────────────────────────
 # The small model receives recent conversation history so it can resolve
 # pronouns and follow-up references ("it", "that company", etc.) when
 # rewriting queries.
 These caps bound how much history is injected, keeping
-# the small model's context short for latency.
-Reduce if your small model is
-# slow or has a limited context window. (~4 chars ≈ 1 token)
+# the small model's context short for latency. (~4 chars ≈ 1 token)
-#
 # REFORMULATE_USER_CTX=400                  # max chars of prior user turns
 # REFORMULATE_ASSISTANT_CTX=1000            # max chars of prior assistant turns
 ```